lucky-media/guidelines/pages/design/starter-kit.md

 Our default color palettes, straight from the popular TailwindCSS framework, set you up for vibrant, cohesive color schemes that are easy to adjust.
 We've also got you covered with spot-on typography and shadow styles for a functional, fabulous look.

-Featuring a layout grid that guides you in designing divinely balanced sections, Lucky Media's starter kit makes the design process swift and satisfying.
+Featuring a layout grid that guides you in designing divinely balanced sections, Lucky Media's [Web UI Starter](https://www.figma.com/community/file/1243858237628374539) makes the design process swift and satisfying.

-In essence, our starter kit is the ultimate toolbox for designers and developers to whip up web applications with flair and finesse.
+In essence, our [Web UI Starter](https://www.figma.com/community/file/1243858237628374539) is the ultimate toolbox for designers and developers to whip up web applications with flair and finesse.
 Use our components, color palettes, typography styles, shadow styles, layout grid, and even a 404 page, and you'll save time crafting designs while developers ensure consistency throughout.

 A well-stocked set of components lets designers effectively convey their vision to developers, who bring it to life swiftly and smoothly.
 Say goodbye to miscommunications and mistakes, and hello to a streamlined development process.